About Virginia Western :: College Policies

-After the completion of 60% of the session, a student who withdraws or is withdrawn from a course will be assigned a grade of "F".
-Exceptions to this policy may be made under mitigating circumstances.
-Such circumstances must be documented and a copy of the documentation must be placed in the student's academic file.
-In order to be eligible for an administrative withdrawal, the student must have been making satisfactory progress in the course at the time of withdrawal.
+After the completion of 60% of the session, a student who withdraws or is withdrawn from a course is assigned a grade of F .
+Exceptions to this policy may be made under mitigating circumstances with supporting documentation.
+Students seeking an administrative withdrawal must submit a Request for Administrative Withdrawal.

 The grade "I" is to be used only for verifiable, unavoidable reasons that a student is unable to complete a course within the normal course time.
-To be eligible to receive an "I", the student must (1) have satisfactorily completed more than 50% and (2) must request the faculty member assign the "I" grade and indicate why it is warranted.
+To be eligible to receive an "I", the student must (1) have satisfactorily completed more than 60% of the course and attendance requirements and (2) must request the faculty member assign the "I" grade and indicate why it is warranted.
 The faculty member has the discretion to decide whether the "I" grade will be awarded.
 Since the "incomplete" extends the enrollment in the course, requirements for satisfactory completion shall be established through consultation between the faculty member and the student.

 In assigning the "I" grade, the faculty member must submit an Incomplete Grade Contract that (1) states the reason for assigning the grade; (2) specifies the work to be completed and indicates its percentage in relation to the total work of the course; (3) specifies the date by which work must be completed and (4) identifies the default grade (B, C, D, F, P, R, or U) based upon the coursework already completed.
 Completion dates may not be set beyond the subsequent semester (to include summer term).